 We achieve this by collaborating with Black youth, their families, employers, and the broader community in 3 areas of work:

 Career Training: To support youth workforce development in Canada, CEE offers career training in 5 labour market gaps: Tech, Trades, Film, Social Services, and Hospitality.
-Our programs are aimed at improving careers, education, and empowerment (CEE) by using approaches that are holistic, person-centred, trauma-informed, and culturally relevant.
+Our programs are aimed at improving careers, education, and empowerment (CEE) by using approaches that are holistic, person-centered and culturally relevant.

 Sector Growth: We work to strengthen the social service sector in Toronto by providing training through our CEE Essentials Suite.
 We are the project lead for the Black To The Future Community of Practice and our staff actively participates in civic engagement initiatives such as round tables, councils, and community initiatives.